adobe/asset-compute-example-workers/projects/worker-cc-photoshop/README.md

 These can be enabled in a AEM Cloud environment by following these steps:

 - Log in to <https://console.adobe.io/>
-- Switch to the correct organization in the top right corner
+- Switch to the correct organization in the top right corner.
+This must be the org where your AEM Cloud environment exists.
 - Switch to the Projects page
-- Find the AEM Cloud environment, once found click on the AEM Cloud environment
+- [Create a new project using the Firefly Template](https://experienceleague.adobe.com/docs/asset-compute/using/extend/setup-environment.html?lang=en#create-firefly-project).
+Move into the workspace you would like to work in.
-  - You should see the overview page with the Products & Services: I/O Management API, Asset Compute, I/O Events, Experience Platform Launch API, and Asset Compute Journal
+- Add the necessary services for Asset Compute Development:  I/O Management API, Asset Compute, I/O Events
+- Also add the following service necessary for creating this worker:
   - Add _Photoshop API - Creative Cloud Automation Services_:
     - Click on _Add to Project_
     - Select _API_
     - Click on _Photoshop API - Creative Cloud Automation Services_
     - Click on _Next_
     - Select _Service Account (JWT)_
     - Click on _Next_, which takes you to the Create a new Service Account (JWT) credential
       - The public key is already provided
     - Click on _Next_
     - Select _Default Creative Cloud Automation Services configuration_
     - Click on _Save configured API_

 ## API
 ### Photoshop Action